austie702/Computer-Architecture-One/Exercises.md

     * Assembly code is the plain-text (more human-readable than machine) version of the machine code.
 This is accomplished using mnemonics for the actual instructions/registers/etc resources.
 Examples of this would include things like HLT (halt), JMP (jump), MULT (multiply), and plenty more.
 Unlike Machine Code, the CPU does not understand Assembly Code.

   * Suggest the role that graphics cards play in machine learning:
     * Reason # 1.
-GPUs are cheap as fuck compared to good CPUs.
+GPUs are super inexpensive compared to good CPUs.
 The cost of this was first proven a decade or more ago when two colleges built neural networks and one used CPUs costing something like $300,000.
 Then another school did it with GPUs for only $30,000.
-10%.
+10%. *Edit Notes: Removed a curse word.
+I did copypasta from a private slack chat explaining it to someone else, then just used my explanation to them cause I liked it.
+Oops!  :)*
     * Reason # 2.
 The other is speed of trips.
 The CPU is like a Ferrari during a move.
 Sure it's faster, but it can't hold very much per trip and it's going to have to make a LOT of trips.
 The smarter mover would find a large truck to ship everything at once more slowly, but ultimately more quickly